mabiesen/replicating_pa_mail_in_ballot_returned_anomaly/README.md

 The source data greg references was removed from the pennsylvania website.

-However, after some sleuthing, the URL to retrieve data has been discovered
+However, after some sleuthing, the URL to retrieve data has been discovered to exist at archive.org

 The following link is the parent page which exposes this data: